facebookresearch/isc2021/README.md

 The [docs](docs) subdirectory has step-by-step instructions on how to reproduce the baseline results from the paper.

+Update (2022-02-08): The data is publicly available at: https://sites.google.com/view/isc2021/dataset

 ## Reference paper

 The competition is described in this paper:  https://arxiv.org/abs/2106.09672